 Daily Tour Schedule: 10:30 am, 1:00 pm

 Additional tours may be added on any given day.
-Please check at the Welcome Center for times.
+Please check at the Southwest Airlines Welcome Center for times.

 Groups of 20 or more adults can reserve a tour.
-(Two-weeks advance notice is required).
+(Three-weeks advance notice is required).

 Groups of 10 or more students can reserve 60-minute tours.
 (Three-weeks advance notice is required).